AMereBagatelle/fabricskyboxes/docs/schema-v2.md

 |     **Normal**    | `monocolor` |        `square-textured`        |        `animated-square-textured`        |
 | **Single Sprite** |      -      | `single-sprite-square-textured` | `single-sprite-animated-square-textured` |

-Normal textured skyboxes require 6 image files (1 for each direction), and is recommended.
-Single sprite textured skyboxes only require 1 image file which follows the optifine specification, but is sometimes buggy.
+Normal textured skyboxes require 6 image files (1 for each direction), and are recommended.
+Single sprite textured skyboxes only require 1 image file which follows the optifine specification, but they are sometimes buggy.

 ### Shared Data
 All skybox types use these fields